Aman-0001990/Todo-list/backend/README.md

 ✅ Implement User Login with email and password
 ✅ Generate a JWT (JSON Web Token) for authentication
 ✅ Secure password verification with Bcrypt

+### Next Step (Day 5 Preview)
+Tomorrow, we’ll:
+✅ Set up a Task model in MongoDB
+✅ Implement CRUD operations for tasks (Create, Read, Update, Delete) ✅ Secure task routes using JWT authentication

+Let me know if you have any questions before moving forward! 🚀